chris-l/bin-packing-grid/README.md

 ## Changelog

+* 0.2.2
+ - Fix: It was incorrectly using the rows instead of cols while checking for the wide elements.
 * 0.2.1
  - New `detect-size` attribute.
 Using it, is not necessary to manually set the `rows` and `cols` and instead, it tries to automatically detect how many are necessary.
  - Added a simple border to each bin-packing-item, to make visible the elements if no custom css is added.